Skip to main content

 "It's the economy, stupid!" – Bill Clinton's legendary saying also applies to organic farming.
 Whether farmers invest in their organic farm or conventional farmers consider converting to organic farming depends decisively on what farm income is generated or achievable.

 The Thünen Institute of Farm Economics has been analysing the income situation of organic farms participating in the German Farm Accountancy Data Network (FADN) for almost 30 years and publishes the annual results.
-The analysis includes organic farms that have already been converted and are managed as full-time holdings.
-Besides, they must belong to the farm type fieldcrops, dairy, other grazing livestock or mixed farms.
+The analysis includes organic farms that have already been converted and belong to the farm type fieldcrops, dairy, other grazing livestock or mixed farms.

-The income situation of the analysed 437 organic farms of the German FADN has improved slightly compared to the previous year.
-They achieved an average income of EUR 45,240 (profit plus paid labour costs per annual work unit (AWU)), compared to EUR 42,607 in the previous year.
-This corresponds to an increase of EUR 2,633 or six percent.
-The organic fieldcrops farms had the highest income with EUR 59,225.
+The income situation of the analysed 398 organic farms of the German FADN has worsened slightly compared to the previous year.
+They achieved an average income of EUR 43,241 (profit plus paid labour costs per annual work unit (AWU)), compared to EUR 45,240 in the previous year.
+This corresponds to a decrease of EUR 1,999 or 4 percent.
+The organic fieldcrops farms had the highest income with EUR 56,804 per AWU.

 It is striking that there are large differences in success within the organic farms.
-This is true both with regard to the different farm types and within the four farm types studied (fieldcrops, dairy, other grazing livestock, mixed farms).
+This is evident both between different farm types and within individual farms of the same type.

-Further results on the economic performance of farms in the German FADN see also the analyses in the dossier " Farm income".
+Further results on the economic performance of all farms in the German FADN see Farm income.

 Download Service